GrahamCampbell/Laravel-Binput/README.md

 Once Laravel Binput is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Binput\BinputServiceProvider'`

+You will also need to have registered the [Laravel Security](https://github.com/GrahamCampbell/Laravel-Security) service provider.

+`'GrahamCampbell\Security\SecurityServiceProvider'`

 You can register the Binput facade in the `aliases` key of your `app/config/app.php` file if you like.